Metamodernism: In music and performance

-Other works
+Other works defining metamodernism

 Essays

 The 2013 issue of the American Book Review dedicated to metamodernism included a series of essays identifying authors such as Roberto Bolaño, Dave Eggers, Jonathan Franzen, Haruki Murakami, Zadie Smith, and David Foster Wallace as metamodernists.

 In a 2014 article in PMLA, literary scholars David James and Urmila Seshagiri argued that "metamodernist writing incorporates and adapts, reactivates and complicates the aesthetic prerogatives of an earlier cultural moment", specifically modernism, in discussing twenty-first century writers such as Tom McCarthy.

-In 2013, Professor Stephen Knudsen, writing in ArtPulse, noted that metamodernism "allows the possibility of staying sympathetic to the poststructuralist deconstruction of subjectivity and the self—Lyotard’s teasing of everything into intertextual fragments—and yet it still encourages genuine protagonists and creators and the recouping of some of modernism's virtues."
+In 2013, Professor Stephen Knudsen, writing in ArtPulse, noted that metamodernism "allows the possibility of staying sympathetic to the poststructuralist deconstruction of subjectivity and the self—Lyotard's teasing of everything into intertextual fragments—and yet it still encourages genuine protagonists and creators and the recouping of some of modernism's virtues".

+In her 2016 essay, What is Metamodernism and Why Bother?
+Meditations on Metamodernism as a Period Term and as a Mode, Alexandra Dumitrescu described the foundational development of metamodernism in New Zealand and presented metamodernism as an interrogation of "modernist uprootedness or postmodern drifting."
+Dumitrescu's essay synthesized her work between 2001 and 2010, describing metamodernism as “a paradigm of integration of faculties (e.g. reason and emotions), systems of thought, and different ontological levels," as well as a paradigm of self-transformation or becoming.
+She wrote that "the metamodern is a paradigm in which ethical considerations are dominant and in which the disregarded 'other' is increasingly acknowledged and valued: women, the subaltern/colonised, the innocent and the oppressed become central actants in the contemporary cultural discourse.
+Acknowledging the other is a necessary element of cultural and personal 'becoming,' as Irigaray points out in Sharing the World.
+As a result of this transformation, values that have been occasionally sidelined in (post)modernity are increasingly revisited and redefined: innocence, the protection of the innocent and the disempowered, compassion, empathy, altruistic love, forgiveness of past injuries, respect for difference, creativity, and ingenuity."